Interparental Positivity Spillover Theory

 How do parents’ positive relational interactions influence children?

 Interparental interactions influence children.
 Yet, prior research has focused almost exclusively on the role of conflict in contributing to child well-being and development.
-My collaborators and I have recently developed Interparental Positivity Spillover Theory (IPST) which posits that interparental positive interactions - such as gratitude expressions, capitalization interactions, and expressions of admiration - are integral to the well-being and development of children.
+Dr. Don and his collaborators have recently developed Interparental Positivity Spillover Theory (IPST) which posits that interparental positive interactions - such as gratitude expressions, capitalization interactions, and expressions of admiration - are integral to the well-being and development of children.
 Specifically, IPST posits that interparental positive interactions spillover into child experiences in the form of increased (a) positive emotions, (b) enhanced perceptions of the parents, and (c) social learning, thereby beneficially contributing to key child outcomes (e.g., social behaviors, cognition, physiology) in both the short and long-term.

 Interparental Positivity Spillover and Short-Term Child Outcomes